LaunchCodeEducation/lchs/src/chapters/dictionaries/pirate-translator.rst

    }

 Now imagine that a user inputs an English word.
-We can easily search the keys in the ``eng_to_span`` dictionary for the user's word.
+We can easily search the keys in the ``eng_to_span`` dictionary for that word.
 If we find it, we can print the value for that key, which is the Spanish translation.

 That's it!
 Our word translator is limited only by the size and accuracy of the dictionary.